playasophy/wonderdome/README.md

 ## Software

-There are two main components to the software stack; some JVM code using Clojure and Processing to drive the display, and some Ruby code to provide a web interface and admin controls.
+There are two main components to the software stack; some JVM code using Clojure and to drive the display, and a Ruby Sinatra app to provide a web interface and admin controls.

 TODO: more details